 - Show proof of income high enough to qualify for the loan, but below the local median income.

 Either loan may work for owner-occupied investment properties.
 But they’ll also appear on your personal credit reports with Equifax, TransUnion, and Experian.
 The mortgage could impact your credit for the good or for the bad, based upon whether or not you make all periodic payments in a timely manner.

 Fannie Mae’s HomeReady Loan Program

-The mortgage loan program is designed to help moderate to low-income borrowers with decent credit become homeowners.
+This mortgage loan program is designed to help moderate- to low-income borrowers with decent credit become homeowners.
 The HomeReady loan program may work well for owner-occupants who wish to rent out a portion of their home (or a multi-home unit) to help cover the cost of housing.

 Here’s why the HomeReady program can be helpful to owner-occupant investors.
 The program lets borrowers include income from “accessory units and borders” for qualification purposes.
 Don’t earn enough income to satisfy the lender’s debt-to-income ratio requirements?
-The rent money you’ll collect on the property might push you over the top.
+The rent money you’ll collect on the property might help you qualify.